-The Community Infrastructure Levy (CIL) is a new charge which allows the Council to raise funds from developers undertaking new build projects.
+The Community Infrastructure Levy (CIL) is a charge that allows the Council to raise funds from developers undertaking new build projects.
 The money raised will be used to pay for infrastructure like transport, schools, health facilities, and parks, needed to support development.

 Sections in this guide (click title to view)